fguiet/raingauge/README.md

 ## 3D model

 You can download the 3D model for free here : <https://www.thingiverse.com/thing:4632846>

+**Print settings**

+* PLA
+* 0.2 mm (0.1 mm for the tipping bucket)

+Apply some nail polish on funnel and tipping bucket to avoid water surface tension as much as possible.

 I included a mount system that fits on H pole like this one :